Overall Score 8.3 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-Google Pixel Buds Pro have a weight of 12.4g .
-We prefer a lower weight best because lighter devices are more comfortable to transport.
+The Google Pixel Buds Pro have a weight of 12.4g .
+We consider a lower weight best because lighter devices are more comfortable to carry.

-Google Pixel Buds Pro have ANC enabling you to listen at lower volume levels, causing less ear fatigue since you don't have to crank up the earbuds volume to overcome background sounds.
+Google Pixel Buds Pro have ANC enabling you to listen at lower volume levels, good for your ears since you don't have to crank up the device volume to outcompete background noise.
+The Jabra Evolve2 Buds too have ANC which makes both devices ideal for plane rides and rush hour travels.

 which implies that they have a smaller driver unit than that of Google Pixel Buds Pro by 5mm